reyronald/awesome-toolkits/README.md

 > A curated list of open source, high-quality, popular and well maintained toolkits

 A "toolkit" is a set of tools in any form that allows you to create applications with no build configuration.
+Also known as "[zero-configuration tools](https://github.com/topics/zero-configuration)".

 ## Contents